Medically Unlikely Edits

 • The second column displays the Services MUE Values showing the maximum UOS that a practitioner would report under most circumstances for a single beneficiary on a single DOS.

 Unlike the code pair tables, the MUE tables do not have a column that addresses modifiers.
-Review Chapter 1 of the How to Use The National Correct Coding Initiative (NCCI) Tools (2.8 MB) for information about modifiers and MUEs.
+View the MLN® Booklet: How to Use the Medicare National Correct Coding Initiative (NCCI) Tools for information about modifiers and MUEs.

 [Return to Top]